 Maybe it’s more than just the texture.
 Perhaps your cat really even likes the taste of the plant!
 This is especially likely if you’re growing herbs or certain flowers.
 But these can often be poisonous for cats, so be extra careful in such cases.
 Do some research on your plants and see if any are toxic to felines.

-8 Ways To Prevent Cats from Eating Plants
+The 8 Ways in How To Stop Cats From Eating Plants

 Now that we understand why cats are eating plants, let’s talk about putting an end to it.
-There are many ways to do this; we’ve found eight that we like.
+There are many ways to do this, and we’ve found eight that we like.
 Try any or all of these until you find one that stops your cats from eating your plants.

 1. Use Plants Your Cats Don’t Like